shrinerb/shrine/doc/design.md

 photo.image_attacher #=> #<Shrine::Attacher>
 ```

-When an ORM plugin is loaded, the `Shrine::Attachment` module also adds
+When an ORM plugin is loaded, the `Shrine::Attachment` module also
-callbacks for uploading the cached file to permanent storage when record is
+automatically:

+* syncs Shrine's validation errors with the record
+* triggers promoting after record is saved
-saved, and for deleting the file when it was replaced, removed, or the record
+* deletes the uploaded file if attachment was replaced, removed or the record
-was destroyed.
+  destroyed